BabylonJSX/IndexedDB-Backend/README.md

         indexStart: number;
         indexCount: number;
     }

+    export interface SerializedGeometry {
+        id: string;
+        positions: Array<number>;
+        indices: Array<number>;
+        normals: Array<number>;
+        uvs?: Array<number>;
+    }
 ```

-All stored in a single objectStore called "meshes".
+All stored in 2 objectStores called "meshes" and "geometries".

 ##Notes
 * The database will be completely deleted and recreated every time the page is loaded.
+Thsi can be altered.
 * The mesh serialization will not reconstruct a mesh.
-Storing the normals, uvs, colors etc' is not yet available.
-This feature is coming soon.
-* This won't work in Safari!
-So far WebGL is also not fully supported, so that shouldn't be a major problem.
+It is however technically possible, as the geometry is also stored and is referenced from the mesh object.

 ##Suggestions?